microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 - [x] go back to avr-target
     - [x] check `sbi` is still used
     - [x] use SetBit function and check `sbi` is still used
+    - [x] same for ClearBit function and check `cbi`
+- [ ] create a lib that has function definitions in its .c
+    - use `Spi` because next up in vis-spi-out setup() is `SpiSlaveInit`
+    - this lib has its own translation unit
+    - the resulting .o file is needed by the linker
+    - the compiler needs to know the values to use when it makes the translation unit
+    - this is where I decide how to proceed for testing
+    - so far I can test what I need without fakes
+    - the need for fakes and the hiding of values forces me to work out exactly how to use macros for faking depending on the target
+    - [x] first make the function inline in the header to get everything working as usual with the unit tests and with the assembly output
+    - [ ] now move the function body into the .c

 # keyword const is required for avr-gcc optimal assembly
 - avr-gcc needs a `const` variable passed to a function to use the